What is monkeypox?

-Human monkeypox virus is a disease related to smallpox, but it causes a milder illness.
+Human monkeypox virus is a disease related to smallpox but that causes a milder illness.
 Monkeypox infection, transmitted from animals to humans, was first identified in 1970 in rural villages of Central and West Africa as smallpox disappeared and smallpox vaccination programs were stopped.
-Increasing cases of monkeypox have been recently reported in over 20 countries worldwide, including Canada with 26 cases reported by May 27, 2022.
+Increasing cases of monkeypox have been recently reported in more than 80 countries worldwide, including Canada.

 Is monkey pox transmissible by blood or blood products?

 As of July 2022, there have been no reported cases of transmission of monkeypox by blood transfusion.

 What about medicine made from plasma?
 Is monkeypox transmissible through plasma protein products?